knative/release/PROCEDURES.md

 ## Cut a branch
 tl;dr: cut a release branch from `main`.

-### Exceptions
-For some repositories some extra manual validation and updates need to be performed before the release branch is cut:

-- `knative/client`
-  - (optional) Check that [CHANGELOG.adoc](https://github.com/knative/client/blob/main/CHANGELOG.adoc) contains a section about the release, i.e. the top-level "(Unreleased)" section should be changed to point to the upcoming release version and number.
-It's not critical if the changelog is aligned after the release in retrospective.
-  - If the validation fails, the fix should be trivial and could be either performed by the release leads or the client team.

 ### Cutting a branch
 Cutting a `release-x.y` branch can be done by using the GitHub UI: